SpectralDragon/LiteRoute/README.md

 .customTransition()

 // Custom transition case.
-// REMEBER, that flow is protected and can't be changed :)
 .transition { source, destination in
   // Implement here your transition logic, like that:
 	// source.present(destination, animated: true, completion: nil)